wbailey/code_katas/README.md

 # Code Katas

-A repository of code katas written in a DSL using the [kata gem](https://github.com/wbailey/kata "Kata Gem")
+A repository of code katas written in a DSL using the [kata gem](https://github.com/wbailey/kata "Kata Gem").

 ## Installation